-Deploying large distributed Collectives can be tricky mainly due to the operation concerns of running a single huge Middleware Deployment spanning multiple Data Centres or even Countries.
+Deploying large distributed Collectives can be tricky mainly due to the operation concerns of running a single huge Middleware deployment spanning multiple Data Centers or even Countries.

 In the past there was no choice but to run such a single distributed Middleware deployment.
-With Choria you can divide your network into smaller, managable, parts and use a component called a Federation Broker to combine them into a single entity.
-With the NATS middleware Federation is recommended for setups spanning multiple Data Centres as it only supports Full Mesh networks.
+With Choria you can divide your network into smaller, manageable, parts and use a component called a Federation Broker to combine them into a single entity.
+If your network span multiple data centers Federating your networks using the Federation Broker is recommended.

 Below you can see an overview of a Federation of Collectives.
 The locations london, tokyo and new york are completely standalone and isolated from a Middleware Perspective.